 The other primary reason sealed concrete flooring fails is due to excessive vapor pressure in the concrete slab.
 While this is a very technical subject that’s outside the purview of this article, this failure is the result of moisture in the concrete becoming trapped under the sealer.
 Here in Texas, where it’s extremely humid, these types of failures are extremely common.

 Only sealed concrete floors can fail due to excessive moisture.
 Because the polishing process of concrete floors does not include a surface film, polished concrete flooring releases moisture naturally without any impact on their finish.

 SCRATCHING AND OTHER WEAR

-Another major drawback of sealed concrete floors is their propensity for showing scratches and wear in high traffic areas.
+Another major drawback of sealed concrete flooring is their propensity for showing scratches and wear in high foot traffic areas.
 This is due to the fact that the coating on top of the concrete simply isn’t as durable as the concrete it’s bonded to.
 Over time, this coating is slowly worn down to the underlying concrete slab, leaving unsightly wear patterns in high traffic areas.
 No matter the type of floor or variety of concrete sealer, some scratching and wear should be expected on a sealed concrete floor.

 SEALED CONCRETE FLOORS ARE EXPENSIVE TO REPAIR

 We frequently get phone calls from residential customers who tried to save money by having sealed concrete installed by an unqualified contractor or they took it as a DIY project, only to have the sealer start to fail shortly after installation.

 Unfortunately for these homeowners, they often find that repairing their floors costs many times what the initial installation did.
 For most sealed concrete failures, the entire floor must be stripped or ground and a new coat of sealer applied.
 This is much more labor-intensive than the initial installation and will cost you money per square foot!